makandra/edge_rider/README.md

 Edge Rider was created with two intents:

 1. Provides a number of utility methods to facilitate hardcore work with relations.
-2. Provide a stable API for working with relations across multiple versions of Rails, since Rails has a tradition of breaking details of its relation API every other release.
+2. Provide a stable API for working with relations across multiple versions of Rails (since Rails has a tradition of breaking details of its relation API every other release).

 It has been tested with Rails 2.3, 3.0 and 3.2.